CBEP-SoCB-Details/CBEP_Sediment/Derived_Data/Review_data.md

 expressed in ng/g dry weight (\~ ppb).

-The Dioxins and Furans are expressed in ng/kg, or pg/g or approximately parts per trilion.
+The Dioxins and Furans are expressed in ng/kg, or pg/g or approximately parts per trillion.
 There are no Squirts for Dioxins and Furans.
 Instead, Ramboll ALSO expressed them in TEQ – Tox equivalents.
-Toxic equivalents provide a way to estimate the cumulative toxic effect of a mixture of related chemicals by eighting each compound by its relative toxic effect, compared to some reference compound (conventionally TCDD).
+Toxic equivalents provide a way to estimate the cumulative toxic effect of a mixture of related chemicals by weighting each compound by its relative toxic effect, compared to some reference compound (conventionally TCDD).

 # Load SQuiRTs Data

-We compare those totals to the SQuiRTs, when availalbe.
+We compare those totals to the SQuiRTs, when available.
 Ramboll Environ’s Access database again contains a table derived from the SQuiRTs, containing ERL (Effects Range Low) and ERM (Effects Range Medium) values for selected parameters.